layfellow/solarized.nvim/README.md

 solarized.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)

+This fork has improved contrast compared to [the base Solarized theme](https://github.com/shaunsingh/solarized.nvim)

 + Supported plugins:
     + [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)
     + [LSP Diagnostics](https://neovim.io/doc/user/lsp.html)